drupol/master-thesis/src/thesis/4-conclusion.typ

 become obsolete or unavailable over time.

-To circumvent this limitation, researchers and developers can adopt proactive measures to ensure the reproducibility of their software builds.
+To circumvent this limitation, researchers and developers can adopt proactive measures to ensure the long-term reproducibility of their software builds.
 One approach is to archive the source code and dependencies of the software package, preserving them in a secure and accessible repository.
 This is what projects like Software Heritage #cite(<swh>, form: "normal") is trying to achieve.
-By archiving the source code and dependencies, researchers and developers can safeguard against the loss of critical software components and maintain the reproducibility of their builds over time.
-Additionally, implementing a caching layer to store build outputs can significantly enhance reproducibility.
+By archiving the source code and dependencies, researchers and developers can safeguard against the loss of critical software components and maintain the long-term reproducibility of their builds over time.
+Since November 2018, Guix has incorporated support for Software Heritage, "making it the first free software distribution backed by a stable archive"
+#cite(<swguix2018>, form:"normal").
+This integration allows Guix to fall back to
+the Software Heritage archive if it fails to download source code from its original location.
+As a result, package definitions in Guix do not need to be modified; they still refer to the original source code URL, but the downloading machinery will transparently access Software Heritage when necessary.
+This feature significantly enhances the robustness of software builds in Guix by ensuring that source code remains accessible even if the original URLs become unavailable.
+Alternatively, implementing a caching layer to store build outputs can significantly enhance reproducibility.
 This allows users to retrieve precompiled build outputs, thereby avoiding the need to compile the source code on their machines if the corresponding cached build exists.
-Nix facilitates the creation of such cached build layers due to its principles (@def-functional-package-management), as it produces immutable directories based on sources.
+Nix extensively uses that feature and facilitates the creation of such cached build layers due to its principles (@def-functional-package-management), as it produces immutable directories based on sources.
 This means that modifying existing cached builds is not possible, mitigating potential security issues related to accidental modifications.
 It's worth noting that this level of immutability and reproducibility is not the case with all package managers.

 ==== Standardisation